CharlieCard Access Initiative

 These access points were not evenly distributed across the City.
 The locations benefitted people who worked Downtown or had easy access to subway stations and chain retailers.

-- CharlieCards are available at 15 libraries across the City and at two locations within Boston City Hall.
+- CharlieCards are available at all Boston Public Library locations, as well as at Boston City Hall.

 - These cards are unloaded and free to all who request one.